turbot/pipes-docs/docs/accounts/org/billing.md

 This will create a secure connection between your browser and our payment provider. **Please note**: We *never* store your card details on our servers.

-At the top of the page you will see a summary of your billing information:
+At the top of the page, you will see a summary of your billing information:

 - The billing [plan](/pipes/pricing) for this account.
 - The dates of the current billing cycle.
-Billing cycles vary by organization, and may not coincide with a calendar month.
+Billing cycles vary by organization and may not coincide with a calendar month.
 - The amount of the last invoice, along with its payment status
 - The amount of the next invoice

 ### Invoices

 The invoices table provides a list of previous invoices, including the invoice date, the amount, and the payment status.
-You can download any of these invoices by clicking the options menu (three vertical dots) at the end of the line and selection **Download** from the popup menu.
+You can download any of these invoices by clicking the options menu (three vertical dots) at the end of the line and selecting **Download** from the popup menu.

 ### Cards